tarikjohnston1/defra-blog-btms/CHEAT_SHEET.md

 Before publishing a post:

-- [ ] Title is descriptive and under 70 characters
+- [ ] Heading is descriptive and under 70 characters
+- [ ] Slug has auto-generated correctly from heading
 - [ ] Description explains the context (under 250 chars)
 - [ ] Content is written in plain English
 - [ ] All headings use sentence case